denis2glez/postgis/README.md

 <details open>
 <summary><b>Windows</b></summary>

-If you are using Windows, you could install all the required dependencies using the [`winget`](https://docs.microsoft.com/en-us/windows/package-manager/winget/#production-recommended) CLI tool by running the following commands.
+If you are using Windows, you could install most of the required dependencies using the [`winget`](https://docs.microsoft.com/en-us/windows/package-manager/winget/#production-recommended) CLI tool by running the following commands.